LibreNico/bibbeeptimer/README.md

-# BibBeep - race timing system"
+# BibBeep - run race timer

-Open source bib scanning and timing software made by the Joggans club
+Open source bib scanning and timing software made by the joggans.be club